 What does DermaSweep Treat?

-DermaSweep microdermabrasion is used to treat a number of skin problems, including hyperpigmentation, scarring and blotchy skin.
-The idea behind this procedure is to aid the natural cell shedding process by manually removing dead and damaged skin cells from the surface.
-This stimulates new skin cells to grow faster and gives the skin a radiant glow.
+DermaSweep microdermabrasion is used to treat a number of skin problems, including hyperpigmentation, scarring and blotchy skin.* The idea behind this procedure is to aid the natural cell shedding process by manually removing dead and damaged skin cells from the surface.* This stimulates new skin cells to grow faster.*

-However, because this microdermabrasion is less drastic than strong chemical peels, it will require more sessions to see the best results.
-For example, whereas someone who gets a TCA Peel will see significant results after just one treatment, DermaSweep will show the best results after approximately 5 treatments.
+However, because this microdermabrasion is less drastic than strong chemical peels, it will require more sessions to see the best outcomes.* For example, whereas someone who gets a TCA Peel may see significant improvement after just one treatment, multiple DermaSweep treatments may be needed to show optimal outcomes.*

 There is a direct tradeoff between the number of treatments and healing times, however.
-For example, whereas a strong chemical peel requires 1-2 weeks to heal and will create strong flaking and crusting of the skin, a DermaSweep treatment does not have strong after-effects and requires no time off.
+For example, whereas a strong chemical peel typically requires several weeks to heal and will create strong flaking and crusting of the skin, a DermaSweep typically has milder side effects and requires no time off.*

-If you have never had microdermabrasion before, you will need approximately 5 treatments, about 2 weeks apart, for the most dramatic results.
-Thereafter, upkeep treatments of approximately once per month can be performed to maintain the radiant appearance of the skin.
-These can also be alternated with chemical peels.
-For example, some California Skin Institute clients choose to get a DermaSweep treatment one month, and a Glycolic acid peel the next.
+If you have never had microdermabrasion before, you will need several initial treatments, spaced a several weeks apart – the specific timeframes and number of treatments varying depending on your unique situation.* Thereafter, upkeep treatments can be performed to maintain the radiant appearance of the skin.* These can also be alternated with chemical peels.
+For example, some California Skin Institute clients choose to get a DermaSweep treatment one month, and a Glycolic acid peel the next.*